 Andrew P. Strehle

 Andrew Strehle represents financial institutions, hedge funds, and borrowers in the documentation, structuring and recovery of commercial loans, structured finance transactions, taxable and tax-exempt bond financings, and other complex financings.
 He has appeared in U.S. Bankruptcy Courts and other courts across the country.
 Andrew’s experience includes structuring cross-border transactions and the representation of lenders, hedge funds and their portfolio companies in connection with problem credits and complex intercreditor relationships.
-Andrew has been recognized in Chambers USA: America’s Leading Lawyers for Business and by Woodward/White’s The Best Lawyers in America in the area of Banking and Finance Law.
+Andrew has been recognized in Chambers USA: America’s Leading Lawyers for Business and has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Banking and Finance Law.

 - Counsel to American Railcar Industries, Inc. in $318 million term loan facility (2014).